klohse-creator/capstone2/README 2.md

 11. To set up notifications for your saved excursions, navigate to the Excursion details page by clicking on a saved excursion on the Vacation Details and Excursions page.
 You can then click the top right corner menu and select Notifications.
-A message will appear at the bottom of the screen saying "Alarms set Successfully" as well as a message stating the title of your Excursion and date.
+A message will appear at the bottom of the screen saying "Notifications set for (name of excursion)" as well as a message stating the title of your Excursion and date.

 Android Version: Android 14.0 API 34 "UpsideDownCake"